-- [40] In a motion for summary judgment, both sides must put their best foot forward.
+- [37] In a motion for summary judgment, both sides must put their best foot forward.
 In particular, Rule 214 of the Federal Courts Rules, SOR/98-106 provides that a defendant cannot rely on making assertions about what the evidence at trial will show; instead, the Rule requires that the defendant set out specific facts and adduce evidence showing that there is a genuine issue for trial: see Moroccanoil Israel Ltd v Lipton, 2013 FC 667 at para 10. - I can find no basis in the record to cast serious doubt upon the assertion that the payments were made, and instead I find substantial evidence, including the continuous conduct of the Defendant, that supports the conclusion that the money was actually advanced to the Defendant.
-I do not accept the Defendant's argument on this point. - [42] Based on the affidavit evidence filed by the Plaintiffs I am satisfied that the Plaintiffs have established that the advance payments were made, and that the Defendants are in default.
+I do not accept the Defendant's argument on this point. - [39] Based on the affidavit evidence filed by the Plaintiff, I am satisfied that the Plaintiff has established that the advance payments were made, and that the Defendant is in default.
 The evidence also demonstrates that a demand for payment has been made by the Plaintiff, but the amounts remain outstanding.
+On the record before me, I can find no basis to decline to award summary judgment in favour of the Plaintiff.